Conscription: Political and moral motives

+Classical republicans promoted conscription as a tool for maintaining civilian control of the military, thereby preventing usurpation by a select class of warriors or mercenaries.
 Jean Jacques Rousseau argued vehemently against professional armies since he believed that it was the right and privilege of every citizen to participate to the defense of the whole society and that it was a mark of moral decline to leave the business to professionals.
 He based his belief upon the development of the Roman Republic, which came to an end at the same time as the Roman Army changed from a conscript to a professional force.
 Similarly, Aristotle linked the division of armed service among the populace intimately with the political order of the state.
-Niccolò Machiavelli argued strongly for conscription and saw the professional armies, made up of mercenary units, as the cause of the failure of societal unity in Italy.
+Niccolò Machiavelli argued strongly for political regimes to enlist their own subjects in the army throughout his works, such as The Prince and The Discourses on Livy, among his other writings.

 Other proponents, such as William James, consider both mandatory military and national service as ways of instilling maturity in young adults.
 Some proponents, such as Jonathan Alter and Mickey Kaus, support a draft in order to reinforce social equality, create social consciousness, break down class divisions and allow young adults to immerse themselves in public enterprise.
+This justification forms the basis of Israel's People's Army Model.
 Charles Rangel called for the reinstatement of the draft during the Iraq War not because he seriously expected it to be adopted but to stress how the socioeconomic restratification meant that very few children of upper-class Americans served in the all-volunteer American armed forces.

+Conscription has also been used for nation-building and immigrant integration.

 Economic and resource efficiency

 It is estimated by the British military that in a professional military, a company deployed for active duty in peacekeeping corresponds to three inactive companies at home.
 Salaries for each are paid from the military budget.
 In contrast, volunteers from a trained reserve are in their civilian jobs when they are not deployed.

+Under the total defense doctrine, conscription paired with periodic refresher training ensures that the entire able-bodied population of a country can be mobilized to defend against invasion or assist civil authorities during emergencies.
+For this reason, some European countries have reintroduced or debated reintroducing conscription during the onset of the Russian invasion of Ukraine.

-It was more financially beneficial for less-educated young Portuguese men born in 1967 to participate in conscription than to participate in the highly-competitive job market with men of the same age who continued to higher education.
+Military Keynesians often argue for conscription as a job guarantee.
+For example, it was more financially beneficial for less-educated young Portuguese men born in 1967 to participate in conscription than to participate in the highly competitive job market with men of the same age who continued to higher education.